naturalis/galaxy-tool-BLAST/README.md

 ```
 **Add header and filter on coverage:**<br />
 ```
-python headerandcoverage.py -i example_output -cov 80
+python headerandcoverage.py -i example_output -cov 80 -of output1
 ```
 **Add taxonomy:**<br />
 In this example we blasted against Genbank.
 To add taxonomy from this source we need the files rankedlineage.dmp and merged.dmp.
 The files can be downloaded from this page ftp://ftp.ncbi.nih.gov/pub/taxonomy/new_taxdump/new_taxdump.zip.
-Make sure that the genabank sequence database is the same version as the taxonomy files.
+Make sure that the genbank sequence database is the same version as the taxonomy files.
 ```

 ```